Teaching and supervision

 Sussex has a longstanding reputation for migration teaching and supervision, including introducing the first MA in Migration Studies in the UK.
 Come and join our large and friendly community of migration scholars.

-A sunny day on the University of Sussex campus (Photo: University of Sussex, 2019)
+Two presenters delivering a seminar in a lecture theatre at the University of Sussex campus (Photo: University of Sussex, 2019)

 Study migration with us